How to Create a Food Budget

 4. Use a Calendar to Stay on Track

-A simple paper or digital calendar can help you plan your food dollars throughout the month.
+A simple paper calendar like MSU Extension's Food Planning Calendar, or a digital calendar can help you plan your food dollars throughout the month.

-Mapping these dates helps you stretch your food budget and avoid running short.
+Mapping these dates can help you stretch your food budget and avoid running short.

 5. Expand Your Food Spending Power

-Sometimes you need more than planning—you need more resources.
+Sometimes planning alone is not enough.
+You may need more resources.
 You can increase your food spending power in these ways:

 Look at your larger household budget and identify "budget busters" for non-food items.
 Shifting even a small amount from non‑food categories can make your food dollars go much further.

-Learn about low-cost meal planning, shopping, and cooking strategies by visiting the Plan Meals, Shop Smart, and Budget Friendly Recipes sections.
+Learn about low-cost strategies by visiting the Plan Meals, Shop Smart, and Budget Friendly Recipes sections of this website.

 Use both approaches to make the biggest impact!

-To learn more about money management, including how to create a larger household budget, visit MSU Extension's MI Money Health website.
+For help with money management and creating a full household budget, visit MSU Extension's MI Money Health website.

 Food Budgeting Articles